Teaching Ethics in the MBA Program

 The study of ethics is an important part of an MBA program because, in business, ethical dilemmas arise every day.
 Considering and discussing ethics in an academic setting prepares business leaders to make ethical judgments in the corporate world.

-Associate Dean of the School of Business and Justice Studies at Utica College Candace Grant, Ph.D. answers questions about business ethics and discusses why business students should be comfortable with technology.
+Associate Dean of the School of Business and Justice Studies at Utica University Candace Grant, Ph.D. answers questions about business ethics and discusses why business students should be comfortable with technology.

 You teach Business, Technology and Ethics in the MBA program.
 Why is teaching ethics to MBAs so important?